yogeshmpandey/yogeshmpandey.github.io/_posts/2021-05-12-Cycling-routes.md

   background: witewall_3.png
 ---

-Due to COVID-19 my office is closed and I am working from home since March 2020.
+Due to COVID-19 my office was closed and I am working from home since March 2020.
 This has given me a lot of time to explore my hometown.
 This would be probably the longest I might have stayed in my home.
 During weekends I usually take my bike to different Spots near Ramnagar.
 There are probably more routes in my city that leads to interesting places but since the area comes in the Corbett buffer zone it might be risky to visit those places solo.
 In this blog, I list down the routes that I usually take from my home.

 ### Route 1 : Ramnagar -> Laxmi Narayan Temple -> Ramnagar